 I close by proposing a new politics of “body reflexivity”—a radical reevaluation of who our bodies exist in the world for: ourselves and no one else.
 When it comes to fatphobia, the solution is not to love our bodies more.
 Instead, we must dismantle the forces that control and constrain us, and remake the world to accommodate people of every size.

-UNSHRINKING will be out in January 2024, and you can preorder the book via the links here (in the US) or here (in the UK).
+UNSHRINKING came out in January 2024, and you can order the book via the links here (in the US) or here (in the UK).
+You can read select extracts and excerpts based on the book here:

 Part memoir, part polemic, and part (all?) philosophy, this book aims to show why fatphobia is a vital social justice issue, and provide an analysis of what fatphobia is and how it works.
 Over the last several decades, implicit bias has waned in every category, from race to sexual orientation, except one: body size.
 I examine how anti-fatness operates—how it leads us to make devastating assumptions about a person’s character, attractiveness, fortitude, and intellect, and how it intersects with other systems of oppression.
 Fatphobia is responsible for wage gaps, medical neglect, and poor educational outcomes; it is a straitjacket, restricting our freedom, our movement, our potential.